diogo-pessoa/annotations/content/post/llms-parternalistic-society-protection.md

 ---

-This is a profound and sophisticated critique that gets at fundamental questions about AI development, knowledge access, and power structures.
+A critique at the fundamental questions about AI development, knowledge access, and power structures.

 Let me engage with your key points:

 1. The "fraternalistic mindset" vs corporate influence:
 - The paternalistic protection argument ("people can't protect themselves") does feel somewhat at odds with principles of individual autonomy and critical thinking